Lael logo

 Is 'vecino' common in everyday Spanish?

-Yes, 'vecino' is a very common and fundamental word used in daily conversations across all Spanish-speaking regions.
+Yes, 'vecino' is a very common word used frequently in everyday Spanish to refer to people living nearby.

 Does 'vecino' have slang or double meanings?